Zethearc/LMS/README.md

 This project implements a library management system developed in Haskell.
 It provides a command-line interface that allows users to perform various operations, such as creating, modifying, and deleting libraries, as well as managing books, members, and transactions within a selected library.

-## Project Scheme
+# Project Scheme

-app: Contains the Main.hs file, serving as the entry point for the application.
+- **app:** Contains the `Main.hs` file, serving as the entry point for the application.
-src: Holds the source code organized into modules, such as Data for data definitions, and Utils for utility functions.
+- **src:** Holds the source code organized into modules, such as Data for data definitions, and Utils for utility functions.
-library: Stores text files (BookDB.txt, MemberDB.txt, TransactionDB.txt) acting as tables for books, members, and transactions.
+- **library:** Stores text files (`BookDB.txt`, `MemberDB.txt`, `TransactionDB.txt`) acting as tables for books, members, and transactions.
-LibraryManagementSystem.cabal: Configuration file for the Haskell build system.
+- **LibraryManagementSystem.cabal:** Configuration file for the Haskell build system.
-LICENSE: Information about the project's license.
+- **LICENSE:** Information about the project's license.
-README.md: Documentation providing an overview of the project and instructions for use.
+- **README.md:** Documentation providing an overview of the project and instructions for use.

 ```
 .